 Community managers must be employees of your organization; external community members can't be community managers.
 To assign a user as a community manager, give them the "Manage Communities" permission.
-With this permission, they can access the Community Management page.
+With this permission, they can access the Community Management page or Community Workspaces.